-Members receive for approval, as a minimum, three main reports each year, which incorporate a variety of polices, estimates and actuals.
+Members receive for noting and approval, as a minimum, three main reports each year, which incorporate a variety of polices, estimates and actuals.

-- 1. Prudential and treasury indicators and treasury strategy (this report) The first, and most important report covers: - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the Treasury Management Strategy (how the investments and borrowings are to be organised) including treasury indicators; and - an Investment Strategy (the parameters on how investments are to be managed). - 2.
-A periodic treasury management report This will update members with the progress of the capital position, amending prudential indicators if necessary, and whether the treasury strategy and/or policies require revision. - 3.
+- 1. Prudential and treasury indicators and treasury strategy (this report) The first, and most important report covers: - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the Treasury Management Strategy (how the investments and borrowings are to be organised) including treasury indicators; and an Investment Strategy (the parameters on how investments are to be managed). - 2.
 An annual treasury report This provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.

 Scrutiny - The above reports are required to be adequately scrutinised before being recommended to the Council.
-This role is undertaken by the Audit & Risk Committee.
+This role is undertaken by the Audit & Risk Committee who, in addition to the above, also receive periodic Treasury Management reports.
+These update Committee members with the capital position and any necessary amendments to prudential indicators.

-1.3 Treasury Management Strategy for 2023/24
+1.3 Treasury Management Strategy for 2024/25

-The strategy for 2023/24 covers two main areas:
+The strategy for 2024/25 covers two main areas: